 Check the 'Requirements' section of active job posts.
 If a company is hiring engineers who know Python and AWS, it confirms their tech stack is built on those tools, giving you a warm technographic opening.

-Once your agent has access to unstructured data, you must instruct it to synthesize relevant pain points.
-Do not simply ask it to summarize the profile, or you will get generic descriptions like: "This company builds software and is growing."
+Once the agent can read unstructured data, tell it to extract relevant pain points.
+Do not only ask it to summarize the profile, or you will get generic lines like: "This company builds software and is growing."

-This structured focus transforms raw text into actionable insights for your copy.
+That focus turns raw text into something a copywriter can use.
 You can learn more about extracting this data in our guide on how AI qualifiers evaluate leads.

 Ask the model to separate facts from interpretations.
 A fact is "the company is hiring three account executives."
 An interpretation is "the company is likely expanding sales capacity."
 A messaging angle is "they may need cleaner prospecting and follow-up systems as the team grows."
 If those three layers are mixed together, reviewers cannot tell whether the hook is grounded or guessed.